ICT381/ict381-lab-notes/MAC/LAB_5C_MAC.md

 Configuration of SSH and AWS credentials for jenkins user
 1. Create AWS credential for the jenkins user
-2. Create SSH credental for the jenkins user
+2. Create SSH credential for the jenkins user
 3. Configuration of files needed by Ansible to run in Jenkinsfile

 Configuration for Jenkins